Carine-Tan/Carine-Tan.github.io/index.md

 [PowerBI Dashboards](/pdf/CapstoneProj3_Draft5.pdf)
 <img src="images/CapstoneProj3_image.PNG"/>

-My Experience: This is probably my favourite of the 5 projects though through out the preparation even up till presentation, I had the constant nagging feeling that it is missing something - I've not figured out what it is.
-Hopefully, someday I would.
+My Experience: This is my favourite of the 5 projects!
+Though throughout the preparation even up till presentation, I had the constant nagging feeling that it is missing something - I've not figured out what it is.
+Hopefully, someday I would!

 ---